Health Assured large logo

 Occupational health screening Guide

-An Occupational Health Assessment is a confidential conversation between an individual and a health professional.
+An Occupational Health Assessment is a confidential conversation between an individual and a health professional after a reason for referral, especially if they are returning to work after absence due to ill health.

 These screenings are important to determine an employee's ability to carry out the duties required of them in their role.